 If you don’t know much about Portuguese history, you’ll get to learn about Portuguese discoveries, culture, and products.

-The boat ride takes 20 minutes, you should spend about 1 to 2 hours here as there are lots of interesting facts and realistic exhibits.
+The boat ride takes 20 minutes.
+You should spend about 1 to 2 hours here as there are lots of exciting facts and realistic exhibits.

 Explore the Ribeira district